 Janome HD3000 Heavy Duty Sewing Machine Review

-Those are the Janome HD3000 Heavy Duty Sewing Machine’s stats, but is it the best heavy duty sewing machine on the market?
+Those are the Janome HD3000 Heavy Duty Sewing Machine’s stats, but does it bear up under scrutiny as the best heavy duty sewing machine on the market?

 Well, every machine has its pros and cons.
 Here’s what we thought.